 One of the best parts of being a small business owner is the opportunity to make a real difference in our community.
 Oftentimes it’s being able to offer free events for our community like self-defense classes, fun runs, coached track workouts, The Little Manchester Road Race and establishing a Shoe Library which provides sneakers for students and athletes experiencing financial hardships.
 Other times, it’s helping make other events successful, though with 200 races and organizations asking us for financial assistance each year, it is tough to decide which events to support.

 In 2012, we made the decision that instead of giving a little money to a lot of organizations, we would focus our dollars to make a bigger impact.
-We created a scholarship called "Run to a Better Future" that provides $10,000 a year for four years to a student-runner from Capital Preparatory Magnet School in downtown Hartford, as well as a summer job at the store to help them earn money for books and gain valuable work experience.
+We created a scholarship called "Run to a Better Future" that provides $10,000 a year for four years well as a summer job at the store to help earn money for books and gain valuable work experience to a deserving yet financially challenged student.

 Our first recipient was Shameal Samuels.
 In her application essay, Shameal wrote, "Growing up in an urban area where there are always crimes and someone going to jail, influenced me to stay out of trouble and work towards a goal so I can to make my dreams come true.
 I try my best in school and admit that there are times when I wanted to give up, but I did not.
 I have wanted to become a forensic scientist since I was a small child.
 I tell myself every day that I will do everything in my power to become a forensic scientist."